PDF to JPG Conversion Explained

 Which format should you choose?

-When to avoid this conversion: If you are converting a .PDF to an image but need to preserve a transparent background, convert .PDF to .PNG instead.
-If you need to display crisp vector graphics on a website without losing scalability, convert .PDF to .SVG.
+When to avoid this conversion: If you need to convert a .PDF to an image but want to preserve sharp text and background transparency, convert to .PNG instead.
+If you need to edit the text or layout of the document, convert to .DOCX.

 Conclusion